Skalbeard/BrainsAtPlayUnity/README.md

 The receiver is the System GameObject to which you are sending the eeg data.
 Other game objects that you want to make bci-interactable can implement an interface and then check the latest eeg data on the listener whenever they need to.

+Update frequency is not going to good enough for a multiplayer shooter.

 ## The Process
 ### Unity